 If you need to hire an instrument, please contact us on an individual basis.
 CMA have instruments available to hire and, if the instrument you need is not available, we can advise you.

-You will receive a termly invoice for your membership fees by email, usually a couple of weeks into each term.
-Payments can be made online or by cash/cheque.
+You will receive notification of your termly membership fees by email, usually a couple of weeks into each term.
+Payments are managed on ParentPay.
 Please remember to give half a term’s notice of any intention to leave CMA.

 Scholarships and bursaries